fratajcz/speos/docs/source/getting_started.rst

 >>>import speos

-If this runs without error, you can now skip to the :ref:`Obtain Data<Obtain Data>` section.
+If this runs without error, you can now skip to the :ref:`Obtain Data` section.

 Installation
 ------------